 Be sure to read all package directions carefully before using any vaginal cream to treat a yeast infection.

 Some vaginal creams are used only at bedtime, because they can be messy and leak out of the vagina during the day.
 Some of these creams may come with a topical vaginal cream designed to be applied to the opening of the vagina and surrounding tissue (called the "vulva") and used externally, rather than inserted into the vagina.
-The topical cream may help relieve itching and treat the external tissues while the antifungal cream treats the yeast infection.
+The topical cream may help relieve itching and treat the external tissues while the vaginal antifungal cream treats the yeast infection.

 If you use a vaginal cream to treat a yeast infection, you may want to abstain from sex if you're using condoms or a diaphragm for birth control.
 These oil-based creams can damage the latex in a condom or diaphragm.

-Yeast Infection Treatments: Tablets and Suppositories
+Tablets and Suppositories

-Some of the same medications (such as clotrimazole and miconazole) are manufactured into tablets or suppositories to treat yeast infections.
+Some of the same medications (such as clotrimazole and miconazole) are manufactured in vaginal tablets or suppositories to treat yeast infections.
 You insert these into the vagina and let them dissolve; some brands call them "ovules" because they're oval-shaped.
 These products often come packaged with a plastic "inserter" that helps you insert the medication into the vagina.

-One benefit of a tablet is that it's less messy than a vaginal cream and less apt to ooze out during the day.
+One benefit of a suppository is that it's less messy than a vaginal cream and less apt to ooze out during the day.
 Another benefit of tablets or suppositories: the doses are used for fewer days, so symptoms are relieved sooner.